lune-lang/html/README.md

-# lune-lang/html
+# lune-lang/spa
-This is a package for creating webpages with Lune.
+This is a package for creating single-page applications with Lune.
 It isn't complete yet.